gandersen101/spaczz/README.md

 ## Limitations

-Spaczz is written in pure Python which means following it's logic should be easy to those familiar with Python.
-It's matchers also do not currently utilize spaCy language vocabularies.
-Overall, this means spaczz components will run slower and consume more memory than their spaCy counterparts, especially as more patterns are added and documents get longer.
-It is therefore recommended to use spaCy tools like the EntityRuler for entities that will not contain uncertainty, like spelling errors.
-Use spaczz when there are not viable spaCy alternatives.
+Spaczz is written in pure Python and it's matchers do not currently utilize spaCy lanuage vocabularies, which means following it's logic should be easy to those familiar with Python.
+However, this means spaczz components will run slower and likely consume more memory than their spaCy counterparts, especially as more patterns are added and documents get longer.
+It is therefore recommended to use spaCy components like the EntityRuler for entities that with little uncertainty, like spelling errors.
+Use spaczz components when there are not viable spaCy alternatives.

 ## Future State